-The Department of Education launched a Learning at Home website on Monday 23 March.
+The Department of Education’s Learning at Home website is a good source of information.
 On this site you will find resources, activities and information to help children and young people continue to learn while at home.
 Department of Education – Learning at Home

 Our teachers have met in their year level teams to create new daily structures for teaching and learning, and to develop sequences of lessons that will be made available to students and their families via Connect and paper workbooks in the event of a school closure.

-Please be assured that the school is closely monitoring updates from the Education Department and fulfilling all tasks to ensure the wellbeing of students and staff, and therefore students should attend school unless they have returned from overseas, have been informed by public health authorities, are awaiting results from the COVID-19 test, or are on medical advice.
+Please be assured that the school is closely monitoring updates from the Education Department and are fulfilling all tasks to ensure the wellbeing of students and staff.
+Students should attend school unless they are a returned traveller and are required to quarantine, are awaiting results from the COVID-19 test, are following medical advice or have been informed by public health authorities not to attend.

 How will our staff support student learning?